 Circle Line Cruises

-As stated above, this is the most popular cruise company in NYC.
+As stated above, this company does not take you directly to the island.
+Instead, Circle Line provides cruises which travel nearby the statue.
 They offer a wide variety of tours, but the three most popular that include the Statue of Liberty are:

 Best of NYC

 This tour circles around Manhattan and includes commentary on the Statue of Liberty, Brooklyn Bridge, Harlem, and Yankee Stadium, among other things.
 Much like their Lady Liberty cruise, this one is also free with many attraction passes in New York City.

 Also operated by the Circle Line Cruises, the Beast travels at 45 mph and gets within 100 feet (32 m) of the Statue of Liberty.
 If you’re looking for a more exciting trip around the waters and sights of NYC, this is definitely an excellent option.

 Highlights include one complimentary glass of champagne for adults and a cash bar.
 You’ll also have the opportunity to hear recorded narration describing the history of this landmark.